KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/refs.md

 ---

 ## Relationship to other models
-REFS is intended to fully replace the following legacy NCEP ensemble systems on October 6, 2026:
+REFS is intended to fully replace the following legacy NCEP ensemble systems on October 14, 2026:
 - **HREF** (High-Resolution Ensemble Forecast)
 - **SREF** (Short-Range Ensemble Forecast)
-- **NARRE** (North American Rapid Refresh Ensemble)
+- **NARRE** (North American Rapid Refresh Ensemble) — **on the authority of PNS 25-41 only.** SCN 26-47 does not name NARRE in either its subject line or its body, through the AAB update of September 9, 2026.
+The replacement is signalled but not formally scheduled.

 Compared to the legacy systems:
 - REFS extends forecasts to **60 hours** (HREF ran to 48 hours)